JohnGorter/VITO_DJANGO/_slides/8. Rest/03-permissions.md

 - it provides content management for Django applications
 - user with access to admin panel can manage users, groups, permissions and other data provided by system.

-use GuardedModelAdmin instead of standard django.contrib.admin.ModelAdmin class for registering models within the admin
+use GuardedModelAdmin instead of django.contrib.admin.ModelAdmin for registering models within admin

 ```
 from django.db import models